dablockdao/polkadot-ecosystem/dot-atlas/src/content/docs/dapps/gaming/cosmize.md

       variant: secondary
 ---

-COSMIZE is a metaverse platform built on the Astar blockchain.
+COSMIZE is a metaverse platform **built on the Astar blockchain**.
 COSMIZE combines the vastness of the cosmos with the freedom to customize, allowing users to create and personalize their virtual spaces.
 This in-depth look covers COSMIZE’s vision, mission, key features, and the technology that powers it.

 ## What is COSMIZE?
 **COSMIZE Overview** The name “COSMIZE” blends “Cosmos” and “Customize,” symbolizing a space where users can bring their cosmic imaginations to life.
 Running on the Astar blockchain, a multi-chain smart contract platform, COSMIZE supports various blockchains and virtual machines (VMs).
 The platform aims to create a fully interoperable metaverse ecosystem, empowering users to engage in community activities, events, quests, and more.